aiday-mar/EPFL/Mathematical Foundation of Signal Processing/Lab_Notes.md

         the instrument (vectorized row-by-row).
     """
     ### Generate grid
+    # Return coordinate matrices from coordinate vectors.
+    # Make N-D coordinate arrays for vectorized evaluations of N-D scalar/vector
+    # fields over N-D grids, given one-dimensional coordinate arrays x1, x2,…, xn.
     Y, X = np.meshgrid(np.linspace(-1, 1, N_height),
                        np.linspace(-1, 1, N_width), indexing='ij')
     V = np.stack((X, Y), axis=-1).reshape((N_height * N_width, 2))

-    # We only want a regular grid on the circumcircle, hence we throw away
-    # all vectors that lie outside the unit circle.
+    # We only want a regular grid on the circumcircle, hence we throw away all vectors that lie outside the unit circle.
+    # If axis is an integer, it specifies the axis of x along which to compute the vector norms.
+    # If axis is a 2-tuple, it specifies the axes that hold 2-D matrices, and the matrix norms of these matrices are computed.
+    # If axis is None then either a vector norm (when x is 1-D) or a matrix norm (when x is 2-D) is returned.
+The default is None.
     V[linalg.norm(V, axis=-1) >= 1] = 0

     def window(x):